Miserlou/Helix/docs/_posts/2022-12-27-introducing-helix.markdown

 ## Self Oscillation

-The general hypothesis of the project is: Consciouness, or something resembling consciouness, emerges not from the capability of a single task model like GPT or Stable Diffusion, but from the oscillations between the inputs and outputs of _different_ instances of _different_ models performing _different_ tasks.
+The general hypothesis of the project is: Consciousness, or something resembling consciousness, emerges not from the capability of a single task model like GPT or Stable Diffusion, but from the oscillations between the inputs and outputs of _different_ instances of _different_ models performing _different_ tasks.

-Our brains, for instance, don't just do one thing everywhere - we have lots highly specialized meat, refined by evolution for different specific tasks - tracking fast motion, recognizing objects, recognizing faces, comprehendings words, producing words with our mouths, remembering smells, etc. - which all layer on top of each other into a conscious little meatball.
+Our brains, for instance, don't just do one thing everywhere - we have lots highly specialized meat, refined by evolution for different specific tasks - tracking fast motion, recognizing objects, recognizing faces, comprehending words, producing words with our mouths, remembering smells, etc. - which all layer on top of each other into a conscious little meatball.

 Rather than a brain, the analogy we will be using for the project will be a modular synthesizer.
 If ChatGPT is a single module capable of making a single wave, Helix is a rack full of modules, all connected to the inputs and outputs of each other, finding new sounds that come from self oscillations and feedback loops of different modules playing into each other.